 Just like they are today.
 So in response to the film, we at Restory Ministries have a couple points we’d like to make.

 Help Under Pressure is No Help at All

-According to his book, Conley was pressured to attend the now-defunct Love in Action program in Nashville.
+According to Gerrard Conley’s memoir, which the film is based on, Conley was pressured to attend the now-defunct Love in Action program in Nashville.
 Although he was 19 and under no legal obligation to go, he went essentially to appease his parents, calming their fears about his sexuality and spiritual state.
 He was also a believer himself, confused, certainly, but not without faith.
 So when it came to God and gay, he had concerns of his own.